Yab112/Redux-1/README.md

-# React Application with Redux
+# React Application with createSlice

 This documentation outlines the setup and configuration of a React application using traditional Redux methods with TypeScript and Tailwind CSS.